Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

 ```sh
 git clone https://github.com/Botspot/vdesktop
 ```
-before running there are a few steps to follow if you plan to boot OS's to Desktop as well and not onli CLI:
+before running there are a few steps to follow if you plan to boot OS's to Desktop as well and not only CLI:

 1) <b>Compile ViGL:</b>
  -`sudo apt purge libepoxy0:armhf` and `sudo apt purge libepoxy-dev:armhf`